kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Bot Service.md

 ### Introduction

-QnA Maker is a azure service that allows you to create a natural conversation with a user.
+QnA Maker is an azure service that allows you to create a natural conversation with a user.
 To put it shortly, it is a more advanced and user-friendly form of FAQ boards.

 Service looks for most appropriate answer to any input provided by the user.
 Answer is based on the custom knowledge base (__KB__) of information.
 The bigger knowledge base, the better and fluent conversations user can have with our service.

 ### Use cases

 1. Recently introduced "Corona Alert" - polish bot for informing users about covid pandemic in Poland.
-2. Chatbot for University students.
+2. Chatbot for university students.
 User can ask questions regarding locations, people or events and bot provides that information basing on its' knowledge base.
 3. Bot for people buying their first motorcycle.
-User can ask questions about what to watch out for when buying motorcycle.
-Cost of specific parts, for different models.
+User can ask questions about what to watch out for when buying motorcycle, cost of specific parts for different models.

 ### How to